Food Allergies: Serving Up a Love of Learning

 Pass the chocolate chip cookies please! (or is it strawberry mochi this month? )

-"Whether you plan to have your kids IN or OUT of the classroom this year, grab your apron, roll up your sleeves, and get cooking!"
+"Whether you plan to have your kids learning IN or OUT of the classroom, grab your apron and get cooking!"

 —Tiffany Rogers, Chef Free Club Founder